Ultradense dark matter haloes accompany primordial black holes: Introduction

 Primordial black holes (PBHs) are an attractive dark matter candidate \citep{2020ARNPS..70..355C,2021JPhG...48d3001G}.
 They form deep in the radiation-dominated epoch from large-amplitude initial density fluctuations, which occur on scales too small to influence precision cosmological observables like the large-scale galaxy distribution and temperature variations in the cosmic microwave background.
 In addition to the possibility that they comprise some or all of the dark matter, PBHs have been proposed to explain binary black hole coalescence detections by the LIGO/Virgo/KAGRA (LVK) collaboration \citep[e.g.][]{2016PhRvL.116t1301B,2016PhRvL.117f1101S} and to act as seeds for the supermassive black holes found at the centres of galaxies \citep[e.g.][]{2018MNRAS.478.3756C}.

 An array of observational constraints significantly limit the possibility that PBHs in a narrow mass range comprise most of the dark matter \citep{2021RPPh...84k6902C}.
 However, extended PBH mass spectra remain viable, as do mixed scenarios with PBHs and particle dark matter.
 For example, while some properties of black hole systems seen in LVK observations \citep[e.g.][]{2020PhRvL.125j1102A} are difficult to realize with stellar black holes, they can be explained if PBHs around 10 to 100~M$_\odot$ contribute to the dark matter at the sub-per cent level \citep{2022PhRvD.105h3526F}.
-Similar PBH mass fractions can seed supermassive black holes \citep[][]{2018MNRAS.478.3756C}, which are also challenging to explain through astrophysical formation channels \citep{2021NatRP...3..732V}.
-Extended PBH mass spectra that explain either or both phenomena can arise naturally from the timing of phase transitions in the early universe \citep{2018JCAP...08..041B,2021PDU....3100755C,2022arXiv220906196E}.
+The same PBHs can also explain cored density profiles in dwarf galaxies \citep{2020MNRAS.492.5218B}.
+Similar mass fractions of much larger PBHs can seed supermassive black holes \citep[][]{2018MNRAS.478.3756C}, which are also challenging to explain through astrophysical formation channels \citep{2021NatRP...3..732V}.
+Extended PBH mass spectra that explain some or all of these phenomena can arise naturally from the timing of phase transitions in the early universe \citep{2018JCAP...08..041B,2021PDU....3100755C,2022arXiv220906196E}.

-In mixed scenarios with PBHs and particle dark matter, and in PBH scenarios with broadly extended mass functions, dark matter is present when PBHs are forming.
+In mixed scenarios with PBHs and particle dark matter, and in scenarios where PBHs are all of the dark matter but have a sufficiently broad mass function, dark matter is present when PBHs are forming.
 Whereas PBHs form from extreme $\mathcal{O}(1)$ variations in the primordial density, weaker fluctuations that fail to form PBHs are far more common.
 These fluctuations are still sufficient to induce the formation of dark matter haloes long before they would be otherwise expected to form.
 Due to their early formation, these haloes would have extraordinarily high internal density.
-In particular, ultradense haloes can arise via the collapse of overdense regions deep in the radiation epoch.
+In particular, ultradense haloes can arise via the collapse of overdense regions deep in the radiation epoch.\footnote{Extremely compact haloes also grow \emph{around} PBHs \citep[e.g.][]{2009ApJ...707..979R,2019PhRvD.100h3528I} but represent a different phenomenon.
+The only link between the ultradense haloes that we discuss and PBHs is that they arise jointly from similar formation mechanisms.}